sparkflows/sparkflows-docs/docs/user-guide/web-app/adding-stages/upload.rst

 Add file component to enable uploading of files.
 To add :

 #.
 Expand the **General** tab.
 #.
-Place the cursor on **File** option and click to drag and drop it in the first column.
+Place the cursor on **File** option and click to drag and drop it in the left column.

-   **Note:** Make sure to drop the component right over the purple-colored box in the first column.
+   **Note:** Ensure that you drop the component directly onto the purple-colored box.

    .. figure:: ../../../_assets/web-app/stage-upload/drag-file.png
       :alt: web-app